 Do I Need Planning Permission for a Lean to Pergola?
 A Comprehensive Guide

-We approached the local Councils Planning department to get an answer to this question from their perspective, in order to be as accurate as possible in the information we give alongside our own knowledge on the subject.
+We approached the local councils planning department to get an answer to this question from their perspective, in order to be as accurate as possible in the information we give alongside our own knowledge on the subject.
 It is of course discretionary to each individual authority but the general consensus seems to be a 'no- it is not required' for the following reasons..

 Main points: